solunian/two-colors/README.md

 ## Dev Notes

+### Project Structure

+- main loop in main.lua, game config in conf.lua
+- each part of game is separated into folders (src/tetra, src/tanks, etc.)
+- libs (that i didn't write) in (src/lib)
+- utils (that i did write) in (src/util)

+### Running

+Makefile has all the "necessary" commands compiled together.
+Use `make` to run the game locally without building it to be distributed.

 ### Build

-Refer to the love2d docs for game distribution [here](https://love2d.org/wiki/Game_Distribution)!
+In the Makefile, but you can also refer to the love2d docs for game distribution [here](https://love2d.org/wiki/Game_Distribution)!

 ### Color